ramenengine/afkit/README.md

 A package for programming with [Allegro 5](http://liballeg.org/) in standard ANS Forth.

+Note:  AF-Kit now has a versioning system!
+You must either provide a version when INCLUDEing kit/kit.f, or bypass it by pushing 0.

 ## Overview

 This package brings up a hardware-accelerated graphics window on which you can write games or other graphical programs.